ciphermenial/ciphermenial.github.io/_posts/2026-06-05-incus-ansible.md

 ### Add Incus Remotes

 Next I added the Incus remote connections to my 2 Incus servers.
 I use Keycloak for auth using OIDC.
-You will need to set the incus configuration on your hosts.
-I set it to all IPv6 on port 8443.
-I also add the oidc configuration.
+I set the Incus configuration on my hosts to it to IPv6 on port 8443.
+I also added the oidc configuration for authentication.

 ```bash
 incus config set core.https_address='[::]:8443'